MadKudu/developers/source/index.html.md

 id | **string (required)**
 name | **string (optional)**

-### Model Configuration
+### Configuration of Model
-To create a new model, use POST with the configurations made from platform itself so send us the parameters that should be included in the configuration such as name and topics in the request body.
+To create a new Topical Scorer model, use POST with the configurations made from platform itself so send us the parameters that should be included in the configuration such as name and topics in the request body.

+For each topic created, you can input different keywords with weights.
+In this case, weight directly impacts the importance of the keyword in the model.
+If the keyword appears on the lead's website page two times, that will be counted as two "hits".
+We will then calculate the weighted score for each topic based on: keywords_n(number of hits x weight).
+Then, we will then compute the overall score for each topic based on: sum of weighted scores for each keyword.

 ```json
 {